 12. Kings Landing

 This 300-acre museum features educational exhibits, hands-on workshops, dining experiences, and a 19th-century village with 70 historic buildings and a community of costumed reenactors.
-Similar to the Acadian Historical Village, King's Landing provides a historical look at the English experience.
+Similar to the Acadian Historical Village, King's Landing lets you experience what life was like in 19th-century rural New Brunswick.

 Address: 5804 Route 102, Prince William, NB E6K 0A5, Canada.